FACT-Finder-Web-Components/documentation/markdown/3.x/en/documentation/custom-components.md

 ## Implementing custom components

 ---
-FACT-Finder Web Components API can be used to implement custom components in any web framework.
+FactFinder Web Components API can be used to implement custom components in any web framework.
-In a typical scenario, we can use [EventAggregator's](/api/3.x/core-event-aggregator) `addFFEvent()` to query FACT-Finder and [ResultDispatcher's](/api/3.x/core-result-dispatcher) `subscribe()` to receive its response.
+In a typical scenario, we can use [EventAggregator's](/api/3.x/core-event-aggregator) `addFFEvent()` to query FactFinder and [ResultDispatcher's](/api/3.x/core-result-dispatcher) `subscribe()` to receive its response.
 Below you will find two examples following this approach implementing a product carousel component, one in VueJS and one as a native custom element.

 ### VueJS

 The source code is available [here](https://github.com/FACT-Finder-Web-Components/demos/blob/release/3.x/custom-components/vuejs-carousel/carousel.js).
-Let's take a closer look at the parts where FACT-Finder Web Components API is utilized:
+Let's take a closer look at the parts where FactFinder Web Components API is utilized:

 #### 1. `addFFEvent`

-We call `addFFEvent()` in the `mounted` hook to trigger FACT-Finder search when the component renders for the first time:
+We call `addFFEvent()` in the `mounted` hook to trigger FactFinder search when the component renders for the first time:
 ```javascript
 eventAggregator.addFFEvent({
     type: 'search',